-The Department will work further on improvement of system of staff appraisal through improved functionalities, in order to Following and developing potential successors for key leadership achieve more objective appraisal and to provide continuous positions, we continued to work on increasing their motivation for support to managers in communication with employees. high achievement by providing support in their daily work.
+Following and developing potential successors for key leadership positions, we continued to work on increasing their motivation for high achievement by providing support in their daily work.

-Strengthening employee risk awareness through the creation of a By providing opportunities for the development of our employees, common framework of communication and understanding of risks we have increased the number of cross-divisional moves, and is also one of the priorities for 2015, bearing in mind the current the number of employees who got the chance to do new and market trends. different tasks within their division.
+By providing opportunities for the development of our employees, we have increased the number of crossdivisional moves, and the number of employees who got the chance to do new and different tasks within their division.